VMX Racing

-VMX Racing is a video game developed by American company Studio e and published by Playmates Interactive Ent. for the PlayStation in 1997.
+VMX Racing is a dirt-bike racing video game developed by Studio e and published by Playmates Interactive Ent. for the PlayStation in 1997.

+Gameplay

+As with most video games of its kind, the player controls a biker racing other bikers in dirt race tracks.
+However, touching any grass, snow, or gravel will cause the biker to be knocked down with his bike.

 Reception

 The game received unfavorable reviews according to the review aggregation website GameRankings.
 Next Generation said, "The one redeeming feature the game offers is the ability to perform maneuvers and tricks by manipulating the throttle settings.
 But whatever entertainment value this feature holds is soon lost in the overall bland feeling the rest of the game inspires."
 Many reviewers gave the game positive to mixed to unfavorable reviews, months before it was released Stateside.